kaditya25/game-engine/doc/tournament-instructions.md

 ### Tagging releases for Evaluation
-During the pre-tournament and tournament, your team will want the TA to evaluate only your *approved* `student_autonomy_protocol` binary, which may not be the one in the master branch of your team's GitLab repository.
-You'll want to *tag* an approved release so that the TA knows which one to test.
-The TA will test whichever revision is tagged `release`.
+During the pre-tournament and tournament, your team will want the TA to evaluate only your *approved* `student_autonomy_protocol` code, which may not be the code in the master branch of your team's GitLab repository.
+You'll want to *tag* an approved code release so that the TA knows which one to test.
+The TA will test whichever master-branch revision is tagged `release`.

-Suppose you're happy with the way your autonomy protocol is running on your local machine and you'd like to tag the current version as `release`.
+Suppose you're happy with the way your autonomy protocol is running on your local machine and you'd like to tag the current master-branch version as `release`.
 Perform the following steps.

 First, commit your current version and push to `origin` on branch `master`:
 ```bash